mohang13/mohang13/README.md

 - :pencil2: Have a master's in Biotechnology
 - 🌱 I’m currently learning everything 🤣
 - 🔭 I’m looking for an interesting PhD to do Data Science in Molecular Biology
-- 🥅 My vactions: Board games, cricket, football and Formula 1
+- 🥅 My vacations: Board games, cricket, football and Formula 1

 ### Connect with me: